LDConval/stormjs/API.md

     - string: compression method; one of `["huffman", "zlib", "pkware", "bzip2", "lzma", "sparse", "adpcmMono", "adpcmStereo"]`.
     - array of strings: combinations of the compression methods above
     - this will set the compress flag to true
-    - if you are not familiar with compression types, go with either zlib or lzma
     - for more information, see http://zezula.net/en/mpq/stormlib/sfileaddfileex.html
   - compressionHeader: same type as compression; if specified, will use a different compression method on header of the file
   - encrypt: boolean; file is encrypted